 Aromatherapy: A Complete Guide to the Healing Art: This essential oil is an astringent for oily hair and skin conditions, acne, and dandruff and relieves dermatitis, insect bites, and itching.
 The oil may also help reduce cellulite and encourage hair growth.

 The Heart of Aromatherapy: Use Virginian cedarwood for daily skin care, soothing damaged or irritated skin, respiratory support, clearing mucous and congestion, relaxation and soothing the nervous system, repelling insects, and freshening closets and drawers.
-"Cedarwood is an amazing substitute for many strong respiratory oils, such as eucalyptus and tea tree."
+You can use cedarwood as a substitute for eucalyptus or tea tree in respiratory blends.

 The Complete Book of Essential Oils and Aromatherapy